This post is sponsored by British Ceramic Tile. All opinions are my own.

 Since this IS the kids’ bathroom, I did want to give it a little bit of color.
 It’s something they ask me for a lot.
 So I decided to branch out of my comfort zone and have the cabinets repainted in a dark blue!
 I actually loved how the marble hexagon tile looked against the blue on their website and did the same!
 I went with Sherwin Williams Charcoal Blue and it is seriously the perfect blue!
 It’s definitely a blue, but also more subtle and brings in a lot of gray tones as well.

 I ended up bringing a few contractors in to do the new countertops and painting the vanity, but I did the rest myself!
 The tiling was actually really easy and the tile was great to work with.
 It’s a porcelain tile so it was easy to cut on the tile cutter and the pattern went together nicely.
-With the hexagon pattern there are a two different ways you can put up the pattern, how I did here and then by flipping the tile so the flat part of the hexagon is on the bottom, like they did here.
+With the hexagon pattern there are a two different ways you can put up the pattern, how I did here and then by flipping the tile so the flat part of the hexagon is on the bottom.

 I chose a medium gray grout that matched the marble lines in the tile.
 I really like how it turned out and helps the tile pop a little more.